bwt-dev/bwt/README.md

 After restarting Electrum, you should see bwt in the list of installed plugins under `Tools -> Plugins`.

 The supported Electrum version is 3.3.8.
-The plugin is currently available for Linux.
+The plugin is currently available for Linux and Windows.

-Note that it is currently not possible to install external plugins with the Electrum AppImage.
+Note that it is not possible to install external plugins with the Electrum AppImage or standalone Windows executable.
-You will need to [run from tar.gz](https://github.com/spesmilo/electrum/#running-from-targz) or [run from source](https://github.com/spesmilo/electrum/#development-version-git-clone).
+You will need to [run from tar.gz](https://github.com/spesmilo/electrum/#running-from-targz) on Linux, use the Windows installer, or [run from source](https://github.com/spesmilo/electrum/#development-version-git-clone).

 ![Screenshot of bwt integrated into Electrum](doc/electrum-plugin.png)